 Please write the PCN number and your address on the reverse of the cheque.

-If we have still not received payment after 28 calendar days from the date the notice was issued a Notice to Owner will be sent to the registered keeper of the vehicle reminding them of the notice and offering the opportunity to make formal Representations.
+If we have still not received payment after 28 calendar days from the date the notice was issued a Notice to Owner will be sent to the registered keeper of the vehicle reminding them of the notice and offering the opportunity to make formal representations (an appeal).

 If the notice remains unpaid after a further 14 calendar days from the date the Charge Certificate was sent the charge will be registered at the County Court and an Order for Recovery will be sent to the registered keeper of the vehicle.
 The registered keeper will be liable for any court costs incurred in this process.